tensorflow/recommenders-addons/README.md

 ## Acknowledgment
 We are very grateful to the maintainers of [tensorflow/addons](https://github.com/tensorflow/addons) for borrowing a lot of code from [tensorflow/addons](https://github.com/tensorflow/addons) to build our workflow and documentation system.
+We also want to extend a thank you to the Google team members who have helped with CI setup and reviews!

 ## Licence
 Apache License 2.0